How can changing my diet help my arthritis?

 Skimmed and semi-skimmed milk contains more calcium than full-fat milk.

-We recommend a daily intake of calcium of 1,000 milligrams (mg), with added vitamin D if you’re over 60.
+We recommend a daily intake of 1,000 milligrams (mg) calcium, possibly with added vitamin D if you’re over 60.
 If you don't eat many dairy products or calcium-enriched foods, then you may need a calcium supplement.

 Recently there have been worries that taking calcium supplements (but not vitamin D) might have a negative effect on heart health.
 This seems to apply only to calcium tablets, not calcium from food.
 Increase the calcium you get from your food or talk to your doctor or a dietitian if you're worried.